-- 8. Children have a right to feel secure and cannot learn effectively unless they do so. - 9.
-All children regardless of age, gender, race, ability, sexuality, religion, culture or language have a right to be protected from harm. - 10.
-All staff have a key role in prevention of harm and an equal responsibility to act on any suspicion or disclosure that may indicate a child is at risk of harm in accordance with the guidance. - 11.
-We acknowledge that working in partnership with other agencies protects children and reduces risk and so we will engage in partnership working throughout the child protection process to safeguard children. - 12.
+- 12. Children have a right to feel secure and cannot learn effectively unless they do so. - 13.
+All children regardless of age, gender, race, ability, sexuality, religion, culture or language have a right to be protected from harm. - 14.
+All staff have a key role in prevention of harm and an equal responsibility to act on any suspicion or disclosure that may indicate a child is at risk of harm in accordance with the guidance. - 15.
+All staff recognise that they have a part to play in promoting children's safety and welfare and reporting ALL concerns however small they may seem. - 16.
+We acknowledge that working in partnership with other agencies protects children and reduces risk and so we will engage in partnership working throughout the child protection process to safeguard children.
+This includes the transfer of records to educational providers to ensure that all children (under 18) are safeguarded and any records or support provided are known so actions can be taken quickly and planned in the best interest of the child.
+We will challenge any practice that does not uphold the principles of safeguarding children first and notify the local authority of any practice that falls short of the high expectations held or statutory duties of schools. - 17.
 Whilst the school will work openly with parents as far as possible, the school reserves the right to contact children's social care or the police, without notifying parents if this is in the child's best interests.
+We will also note that we will receive information from partners shared in the interests of safeguarding children that may be shared without the parent's consent and will treat this information confidentially.